zhangxiaofan101/zhangxiaofan101.github.io/_pages/about.md

 Hi, I am an Associate Professor at [Qing Yuan Research Institute](https://www.qingyuan.sjtu.edu.cn), Shanghai Jiao Tong University.

 Prior to SJTU, I spent two years in SenseBrain located in New Jersey, and one year in JD Group Silicon Valley Research Center.

-I obtained my Ph.D. degree of Computer Science from College of Computing and Informatics, [UNC Charlotte](https://www.charlotte.edu).
+I obtained my B.E. degree in Beihang University and Ph.D. degree of Computer Science from College of Computing and Informatics, [UNC Charlotte](https://www.charlotte.edu).

-My research topics include pathology image analysis, LLM in medical domain, and multi-modality decision making.
+My research topics include:
+  pathology image analysis, LLM in medical domain, and multi-modality decision making.

+I am recruiting students.
+If you have a purposeless curiosity about this world, feel free to contact me.

 <!--